anchore/enterprise-client-go/pkg/enterprise/docs/MappingRule.md

 ### NewMappingRule

-`func NewMappingRule(name string, registry string, repository string, image ImageRef, ) *MappingRule`
+`func NewMappingRule(id string, name string, allowlistIds []string, ruleSetIds []string, registry string, repository string, image ImageRef, ) *MappingRule`

 NewMappingRule instantiates a new MappingRule object This constructor will assign default values to properties that have it defined,